bdreece/tinybroker/README.md

 ## Overview

 tinybroker is a message broker, which implements the pub/sub model, written in Go.
 Clients can interact with the broker's REST API using standard CRUD conventions on the "/{topic}" endpoints.
 Authentication is performed via JSON web tokens.
-Messages published to the broker are stored in memory using asynchronous channels.
+Messages published to the broker are stored in memory using ring buffers.

 ---